i-Sage/Obsidian-Vault/UnGrouped/Differential Equations.md

 ###### Example 1 $$\frac{dy}{dx} = 3x^2 - 6x + 5$$
 Then $$y = \int(3x^2 - 6x + 5)dx = x^3 - 3x^2 + 5x + c$$
 ie $y = x^3 - 3x^2 + 5x + c$
-As always, of course, the constant of integration must be included.
+As always, of course, the con26stant of integration must be included.
 Here it provides the one arbitrary constant which we always get when solving a first-order differential.

 ###### Example 2
 Find the particular solution of the equation $e^x\frac{dy}{dx} = 4$ given that $y = 3$ when $x = 0$.